CuteFoxPaw/CoffeBooks/README.md

 REFRESH_TOKEN_SECRET=A_random_generated_token_on_60_chars
 ```

+This project ***does NOT include node_modules***, thus you'll need to do a npm init,\
+all packages will be downloaded as the package.json file is included
 ### Honorble mentions
 Big thanks to DavLin for teaching me more about Git, Git Bash and Bash files as well as some nifty node execution commands!